kensanata/spellcasters/Fanthaiel.md

 ### The Book of Dragons

 **Light foot** (1) allows you to walk for 4h without leaving any tracks.
 You do not sink into snow nor disturb any leaves.
-The gras does not feel your touch and the branches do not snap.
+The grass does not feel your touch and the branches do not snap.
 You can surprise your opponents on 1–3 in 6.